Plant Tissue Culture Agar

 Packaging, Storage and Shelf Life

-As the professional and responsible agar agar powder suppliers in China, Gino Biotech not only provides customized products, but also the flexible packaging solutions.
-We will help you boost your business and make you stand out from the competition by offering you the custom packaging.
+As the professional and responsible plant tissue culture agar supplier in China, Gino Biotech not only provides customized products but also flexible packaging solutions.
+We will help you boost your business and make you stand out from the competition by offering you custom packaging.

 PP Woven Bag